PlumpMath/Unity3d-4.x-Sprites-Opaque-Shader/README.md

 I'm really not good with shaders so I just modified the Sprites-Default shader.
 Feel free to contribute if you can optimize this further.

 To use this, create a material and select the shader named Opaque under Sprites.
 When using sprites, select the newly created material instead of the default one.

+This is only ment for Unity 4.x.
+Untested on Unity 5.